CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tab >}}
 {{< /tabs >}}

-The Primary VLAN Identifer (PVID) of the bridge defaults to 1.
+The Primary VLAN Identifier (PVID) of the bridge defaults to 1.
 You do *not* have to specify `bridge-pvid` for a bridge or a port.
 However, even though this does not affect the configuration, it helps other users for readability.
 The following configurations are identical to each other and the configuration above:

 ```
 auto br_default